dbowden713/OldProjects/README.md

 ### Connect Four
 A simple java-based implementation of the classic Connect Four game.

+### Minesweeper
+A java-based recreation of the classic Minesweeper game.
+Try to flag all the hidden mines on a grid without clicking one directly!

 ### Multicast Chat Client
 This java-based program creates a simple chatroom-style client that communicates over Multicast.